 What to Expect

 The International Opportunities Fair is a great way to connect with international organizations right here on campus!
-We're anticipating more than 50 organizations offering something for everyone:
+We're anticipating around 50 organizations offering something for everyone:

 - Explore opportunities for work, internships and volunteering abroad